kevalpanwala27/IMDB-Clone/README.md

-Here's a README template for your IMDb Clone project built using Next.js and the TMDb API:

----

 # IMDb Clone

 IMDb Clone is a web application built using Next.js and the TMDb (The Movie Database) API, aiming to replicate the functionality and appearance of the IMDb (Internet Movie Database) platform.
 This project serves as a demonstration of integrating the TMDb API with a Next.js application.